sharontherese/latin-mass-funeral/config/_default/content/The Wedding Mass/Wedding Mass.md

 text_heavy = "Wedding Mass"

 +++
 The Latin wedding Mass (one of many _votive Masses_) is called _Missa pro sponso et sponsa_, or the Mass for the Groom and Bride.
-It is preceded by the Rite of Marriage.
+It is preceded by the _Rite of Marriage_.

 The text below is from an 1806 _Missale Romanum_.
 Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.